 Related: Two new road maps lay out possible paths to end coronavirus lockdowns

 “It is not chronological age alone that determines how one does in the face of a life-threatening infection such as Covid-19,” cautioned geriatrician and gerontologist George Kuchel of the University of Connecticut.
 “Having multiple chronic diseases and frailty is in many ways as or more important than chronological age.
 An 80-year-old who is otherwise healthy and not frail might be more resilient in fighting off infection than a 60-year-old with many chronic conditions.”
 Reason: She may have a younger immune system.
+Obesity patients have a high risk factor, prevent most overweight related conditions by reading these meticore reviews.

 The new calculations, based on 70,117 laboratory-confirmed and the walk in clinic diagnosed cases in mainland China and 689 cases among people evacuated from Wuhan on repatriation flights, allowed the Imperial College researchers to estimate the overall death rate from the disease.
 In the outbreak’s early weeks that was thought to be as high as 3% to 8%.
 Instead, the fatality rate among people with confirmed disease is 1.38%, they concluded.